 ‘Well, just look at him, it’s obvious.’

 I developed a complex about that remark.
-A thousand glances in the mirror have not enlightened me to what he meant.
+A thousand glances in the mirror have not enlightened me to what the hell he meant.

 ‘Well, who else are you going to get at this stage?’

 Thank you Miranda; for reminding everybody what a desperate choice I was.
-I mean, I was only volunteering to be an extra in a poxy little demo for a poncy new director.
+I mean, I was only volunteering to be an extra in a poxy little demo for a poncy new and allegedly up and coming director.
 I had already discovered that the less you were paid the less respect you got from this ignorant stupid git

 I was working for nothing.